 Origins and development

-In the 2000s, Coggan worked with Hunter Allen to develop and refine the FTP concept.
+In the 2000s, Coggan worked in collaboration with Hunter Allen to develop and refine the FTP concept.
 Together, they created a system of training zones based on FTP, enabling cyclists of all levels to structure their sessions more scientifically and effectively.

 Coggan's approach quickly gained popularity in the cycling community, as it offered a simple yet powerful method of measuring and tracking progress.
 Today, FTP has become a standard in cycling training, used by amateur enthusiasts and Tour de France professionals alike.